System Design Questions to ask in an interview

 - Is there ever burst traffic?

-- Are there users who uploaded single files that are GBs of size?
+- Are there users who upload single files that are GBs in size?

 - Is the application used during work hours?
 When is there higher general traffic?